cruz-lucas/classic_pacmdp_envs/README.md

 ## Overview

-The RiverSwim environment is a classic small-scale Reinforcement Learning benchmark that features:
-- A 1D chain of states representing a "river."
-- Actions that let the agent swim left (safer but lower reward) or right (risky but with higher potential reward).
-- Probabilistic transitions that mimic the current of the river, pushing the agent to the left side.
+The paper introduces two small, structured Markov Decision Processes that stress-test exploration algorithms:

+- **RiverSwim:** A 1D chain with a strong current.
+Swimming right is risky but yields a very large reward in the rightmost state, while the leftmost state gives a small but reliable reward.
+- **SixArms:** A hub-and-spoke layout inspired by a stochastic multi-armed bandit.
+The hub state provides six different arms, each sending the agent to a different “room” with deterministic high rewards of varying magnitudes.

-This repository contains a **minimal** Python implementation of the RiverSwim environment, intended for educational and research purposes.
+This repository contains compact Gymnasium-style implementations of both environments for experimentation and reproducibility.

-## Environment Dynamics
+## RiverSwim Dynamics

-In RiverSwim, the agent starts in the first state along a linear chain (e.g., from left to right).
+In RiverSwim, the agent starts near the left end of a six-state chain (states 1 or 2, zero-indexed).
 At each step:

-1. The agent picks an action — typically "swim left" (0) or "swim right" (1).
+1. The agent picks an action — "swim left" (`0`) or "swim right" (`1`).
-2. Due to the strong current, even if the agent chooses to move to the right, there's a certain probability it stays in the same state or is swept back to the left.
+2. Swimming right succeeds with probability `p_right` (default `0.3`) and can be swept left with probability `p_left` (`0.1`), otherwise the agent stays put.
-3. The agent receives a reward when it reaches the extreme locations.
-On the leftmost state, it receives a small reward of 5 units, and on the rightmost state, a big reward of 10 thousands units.
+3. The agent receives a small reward of `5` when staying in the leftmost state after swimming left, and a large reward of `10 000` when remaining in the rightmost state after swimming right.

 A key challenge is balancing the exploration of the risky high-reward state on the right versus the safer low-reward state on the left.